AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mékky is on a journey to become a Certified Personal Trainer, inspiring strength, fitness, joy, and happiness — helping young people (ages 6–19) move, grow, and thrive.
+Abdallah Mekky is a Runner, Futsal Player, Freestyle Footballer, Developer, Designer and an Engineer based in Cairo, Egypt.